montlewis/PerchCMS-Typinator-Set/README.md

 # PerchCMS-Typinator-Set
 Expansions for Perch CMS using Typinator 7+.
 # Typinator
 Requires Typinator 7.
 Typinator is an incredible text expansion tool and I can't recommend it more highly.
 It is Mac only, so sorry everyone else.
-Version 7 Greatly enhanced the dialogs and enables for really powerful expansions.
+Version 7 greatly enhanced the dialogs and enables for really powerful expansions.
 Take a look, I think you will really like how Typinator and this expansion set enhance your Perch development.

 You can get it here:
 <http://www.ergonis.com/downloads/>